I have been posting my original recipes on Coconut & Lime since 2004. There are over 2,200 recipes on the blog.

 Why don’t you post other people’s recipes or recipes you get out of cookbooks?

 There are several reasons why I made the decision in 2004 that I would only post my original recipes.
-The major reason is that I started the blog to have an excuse to be more creative in my cooking and to explore cooking at home some the foods that I’d previously only had at restaurants.
-I didn’t feel every creative when I was just cooking straight from a book!
-I am glad I went in this direction because as I started to cook more and more, I began to find it easier to create a recipe around what I want to eat rather than trying find a existing recipe that was exactly what I wanted.
+The major reason is that I started the blog to have an excuse to be more creative in my cooking and to explore cooking at home some of the foods that I’d previously only had at restaurants.
+I didn’t feel very creative when I was just cooking straight from a book!
+I am glad I went in this direction because as I started to cook more and more, I began to find it easier to create a recipe around what I wanted to eat rather than trying to find an existing recipe that was exactly what I wanted.